How To Heal Scabs Fast: 10 Pro Tips

 Your wound may be exposed to dirt, sweat, and other agents that can cause infection.
 You can practice how to heal scabs fast by practicing a proper cleaning routine.

 Clean the area with mild soap and warm water, then apply a thin layer of ointment.
-This can be an antibiotic ointment, or a barrier cream like petroleum jelly.
+This can be an antibiotic ointment or a barrier cream like petroleum jelly.

-DON’T put alcohol on the scab
+2. Avoid putting alcohol on the scab

 There are a lot of quick tricks and hacks online on how to heal scabs fast.
 So you may wonder, “Can you put alcohol on wounds?”